n8acl/n8acl.github.io/about_me.md

 permalink: /about_me/
 ---

 So about me.
 Where do I start....
+There is so much about me you probably won't care about.

 I was born at a tender young age in 1979 in Cincinnati, OH and like most Cincinnatians, have never left.
 I wasn't a total geek at first, but have grwon into one and wear that badge proudly.